RESCUE ADVICE

 Echidnas

-They are Australia’s most widespread native mammal, being found in almost all habitats, from snow-covered mountains to deserts.
-They are also common in urban areas, although their camouflage can make them difficult to see.
+Echidnas are Australia’s most widespread native mammal, found in almost every environment—from snowy mountains to deserts and even urban areas, where their camouflage helps them stay hidden.

-Echidnas are usually found among rocks, in hollow logs and in holes among tree roots.
-During rainy or windy weather, they often burrow into the soil or shelter under bushes and tussocks of grass.
+Echidnas are usually found among rocks, hollow logs, or tree root hollows.
+In wet or windy weather, they often burrow into the soil or shelter under bushes and grasses.

 Rescue Advice